 In the case of WebGL, both the vertex and fragment shaders are implemented in the OpenGL Shading Language (GLSL).
 GLSL is a language with syntax that is similar to the C programming language and designed specifically for processing and displaying graphical primitives.
 You will learn sufficient GLSL to support the drawing for the game engine when required.

-In the following steps, you will load into CPU memory the source code for both vertex and fragment shaders, compile and link them into a single shader program, and load the compiled program into the GPU.
+In the following steps, you will load into GPU memory the source code for both vertex and fragment shaders, compile and link them into a single shader program, and load the compiled program into the GPU memory for drawing.
 In this project, the shader source code is defined in the index.html file, while the loading, compiling, and linking of the shaders are defined in the shader_support.js source file.

 Note The WebGL context can be considered as an abstraction of the GPU hardware.
 To facilitate readability, the two terms WebGL and GPU are sometimes used interchangeably.